DayByDayBy/whypy/README.md

 python explainyourself.py
 ```

-output files will be saved in the `outputs/explain` directory with filenames that include the model name and a timestamp.
+output files are saved in the `outputs/*` directories with filenames that include the model name and a timestamp.

 ---